 The Inter-Parliamentary Union Handbook was written by WFC Disarmament Programme Coordinator Rob van Riet and Councillor Alyn Ware to support global nuclear non-proliferation and disarmament.
 The work was put together in close consultation with an advisory group consisting of parliamentarians, experts and institutions, including the United Nations, the Comprehensive Nuclear Test Ban Treaty Organisation (CTBTO), and the International Committee of the Red Cross.
 The handbook was initially released released during the 127th IPU Assembly in Quebec City, Canada on United Nations Day 24 October 2012.
 It is available in English, French, Spanish and Russian.

-In 2013, we reached 1400 media clippings from all continents and in various international media.
-Over the years, we have continuously increased our online and social media activities, resulting in 20 000 unique visitors to our bilingual website every month, 4600 subscribers to our bimonthly electronic newsletters in English and German, more than 3000 followers on our Twitter account and more than 2000 Fans on our dynamic Facebook page.
+In 2014, we reached 1300 media clippings from all continents and in various international media.
+Over the years, we have continuously increased our online and social media activities, resulting in 4600 subscribers to our bimonthly electronic newsletters in English and German, more than 4000 followers on our Twitter account and more than 3000 Fans on our dynamic Facebook page.